 For Your Eyes Only: The Best Email Encryption and Privacy Tactics

 What’s the most effective email security policy?
 One that employees will actually use.
 It’s startling how many well-thought-out email policies are circumvented by employees who just want to set up a meeting or send a file, and don’t want to jump through hoops.
 After all, we’ve heard that even high government officials have been known to sidestep email precautions when the requirements became onerous.
 But there are ways to enforce email security policies that are transparent to your employees, starting with data leak protection and email encryption solutions—but it doesn’t end there.

-Everyone agrees that email data leak protection and encryption is essential to protect confidential business information.
+Everyone agrees that email data leak protection and encryption are essential to protect confidential business information.
 But for employees, it often seems like just another obstacle on the way to doing their jobs.
 What they don't know is that most states require confidential information to be encrypted when sending via email.
 A business, whether an enterprise or SMB, should always have the employees’ goals in mind when rolling out new email procedures.
 These policies should be transparent and easy to use.